We are Intros.at Ltd, the provider of the Grip mobile application. We are committed to protecting and respecting your privacy.

 We currently use various services for Sub Processing as well as Cookies in order to provide our services.

-You can find the updated list of cookies and sub processors that we work with here: https://organisers.helpscoutdocs.com/article/358-tracking-sub-processors-and-processing
+The updated list of cookies and sub processors that we work with can be found here:

 If you use our Services while you are outside the EU, your information may be transferred outside the EU in order to provide you with those Services.